 - Several other features for free

-Further in this article, you’ll see several other project management softwares.
+Further in this article, you’ll see several other project management software tools.
 Zepel might cap you to just five members in the free plan, but it never limits your capabilities with it.
 Because the last thing you want is a project management software that stops you from satisfying your customer’s feature needs.

-What you get in the free version of JIRA:
+Key features you get in the free version of JIRA:

 - Scrum and Kanban Boards